explainers-by-googlers/cross-origin-storage/README.md

 - [PRs](https://github.com/WICG/cross-origin-storage/pulls)
 - Support this proposal: https://github.com/WICG/cross-origin-storage/labels/expression%20of%20support

 The **Cross-Origin Storage (COS)** API provides a secure mechanism for web applications to store and retrieve large files across different origins.
-This allows applications to share common assets—such as AI models, Wasm modules, and popular libraries like jQuery or React—without redundant downloads, while maintaining user control via optional consent.
-Files are identified by their cryptographic hashes to ensure data integrity.
-The API extends concepts like `FileSystemFileHandle` from the **File System Living Standard**, specifically tailored for cross-origin scenarios.
+This allows applications to share common assets—such as AI models, Wasm modules, and popular JavaScript libraries—without redundant downloads.
+Resources are identified by their cryptographic hashes to ensure data integrity.
+The API reuses concepts like `FileSystemFileHandle` from the **File System Living Standard**, specifically tailored for cross-origin scenarios.
 The following example demonstrates the basic flow for retrieving a file:

 ```js
 // The hash of the desired file.